 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
-The updated standard is effective for the Company's annual periods beginning in fiscal 2025 and interim periods beginning in the first quarter of fiscal 2026.
-Early adoption is permitted.
-The Company is currently evaluating the impact of adopting ASU 2023-07.
+The Company adopted this accounting standard on January 31, 2025.
+While the adoption has no impact on our financial statements, it has resulted in incremental disclosures within the footnotes to the consolidated financial statements.
+See Note 17 "Segment Information" for additional information.